tom-hay/tic-tac-toe/README.md

 ## Usage

-Install deps: `gem install bundler && bundle install`.
-Run `bundle exec rake` to run the tests, or `bundle exec rake run` to run the program.
+To install dependencies, run `gem install bundler && bundle install`.
+Run `bundle exec rake` to run the tests.
+Run `bundle exec rake run` to run the program.

+This program has been created with the following assumptions from the MYOB challenge

+  - Player 1 is X and always goes first
+  - Player 2 is O and always goes second
+  - A player wins when all fields in a column are taken by the player
+  - A player wins when all fields in a row are taken by the player
+  - A player wins when all fields in a diagonal are taken by the player
+  - The game is drawn when all fields are taken on the board and there is no winner